 Charter College of EducationPosition:

-Candidate must have an appropriate degree from an accredited university (bachelor’s degree and substantial teaching experience for lower division courses; master’s degree for upper division undergraduate courses; doctoral degree, or master’s degree and substantial teaching experience for graduate courses).
-Candidate should have training, experience, or possess the appropriate credential or equivalent in the area to be supervised.
-A valid Administrative Services credential or equivalent with experience supervising in the credential area is also considered.
-Experience in coaching and supervising students in fieldwork placements for Multiple and Single Subject credential programs.
-Observations are conducted during K-12 school hours.
-Must be able to use electronic observation forms and attend bi-annual training for fieldwork supervision.
+Applicant must have an appropriate degree from an accredited university (bachelor’s degree and substantial teaching experience for lower division courses; master’s degree for upper division undergraduate courses; doctoral degree, or master’s degree and substantial teaching experience for graduate courses).
+Experience in coaching and supervising candidates in fieldwork.

 Initial salary is commensurate with qualifications and experience.